 - Full-stack observability: Unified MELT (Metrics, Events, Logs, Traces) with built-in RUM, synthetic monitoring, and error tracking.

-- Flexible deployment: Deploy as SaaS or Bring Your Own Cloud (BYOC) to meet compliance and data residency requirements.
+- Flexible deployment: Deploy on-prenises or via Bring Your Own Cloud (BYOC) to meet compliance and data residency requirements.

 - Smart sampling: Over 95% compression ensures cost efficiency without losing critical diagnostic traces.